Native American Drug and Alcohol Treatment Centers Near Me

 Native American Youth and Substance Abuse

-Certain factors place native youth at increased risk for substance abuse.
+Certain factors place native youth at increased risk for drug and alcohol abuse.
 Within tribal communities, young people are more likely to live in extreme emotional and social circumstances, with high rates of poverty and domestic abuse.1

 Due to high rates of substance abuse, suicide, and violence among Native American youth, there are a wide number of programs aimed at providing positive outlets and safe alternatives to drug use and gang activity in tribal communities.
 Youth initiatives and efforts across the country aim to build on the assets of native culture.
 A few examples of successful programs include:16